21 Essential Kitchen Tools Every Cook Should Have

 A good knife is a chef’s best friend.
 This is one of the few things that you’ll thank yourself for investing in.
 Carbon-plated stainless steel will stay sharp over time, but go to a specialty store to find the best match for you.
 Choose a knife that you feel comfortable handling.
 It should feel balanced in your hand, easy to hold and control, not too heavy, but definitely not flimsy.
 Believe us, you’ll be using it a lot, so take good care of it.

 A sturdy metal (or high-quality plastic) spatula is vital for flipping, tossing, and serving all kinds of foods.
 Think eggs over easy, puffy pancakes, roasted veggies, sauteed meats, baked salmon…we could go on.
-These are the best-value kitchen items you should buy on Amazon Prime Day.

 A silicone spatula is crucial for scraping out the food processor or the sides of the mixing bowl, swirling frosting onto a cake, or folding egg whites into cake batter.
 Make sure your spatula is silicone and not rubber, or else it may risk melting under high heat.
 If you make lots of garlicky things, you may want to have a separate spatula for sweet baking only.
 A spatula is among these 18 kitchen gadgets pro cooks actually use at home.

 Sturdy metal whisks come in all shapes and sizes.
 Choose a mid-sized whisk with a handle that fits comfortably in your hand.
 Use it to mix dry ingredients together before baking, stir eggs for a frittata, or emulsify a vinaigrette.
 Here’s why you need a flat whisk in your kitchen.

 Whether it’s wooden or metal, a perforated (or slotted) spoon acts like a miniature strainer, removing solids from liquids—think pulling potatoes or small pasta noodles from boiling water.